Panacea: Pareto Alignment via Preference Adaptation for LLMs: The Limitation of Single-Objective Alignment

-We provide a theoretical analysis that the model trained by the single-objective alignment paradigm could actually misalign with every labeler.
+In the following content, we provide a theoretical analysis that the model trained by the single-objective alignment paradigm could actually misalign with every labeler.
 We conduct analysis on RLHF, the most common approach.
-The main assumptions are:
+We make the following assumptions:

 \begin{ass} Human preference can be modeled by the Bradley-Terry model \cite{bradley1952rank}. \end{ass}